douglasgreen/outlines/computing/computer_science/algorithms.md

 2. Unsupervised Learning:

     -   In unsupervised learning, the algorithm is given data without explicit instructions on what to do with it.
 The system tries to learn the patterns and structure from the data.
-    -   It\'s used for clustering (finding groups in data), association (discovering rules that describe portions of the data), and dimensionality reduction.
+    -   It's used for clustering (finding groups in data), association (discovering rules that describe portions of the data), and dimensionality reduction.
     -   Common algorithms include K-means for clustering, Apriori algorithm for association, and Principal Component Analysis (PCA) for dimensionality reduction.

 #### Decision Trees and Random Forests